apache/incubator-devlake-website/docs/Configuration/GitHub.md

 #### Endpoint URL

-This should be a valid REST API endpoint, eg. `https://api.github.com/`.
+This should be a valid REST API endpoint, e.g. `https://api.github.com/`.
 The URL should end with `/`.

 #### Personal Access Token(s)